-There are times when I try to shut out a part of the past that makes me uncomfortable.
+Accepting the past is hard work.
+Avoidance of any part of the past that makes me uncomfortable used to be my go-to strategy, even though it never worked for long.
 I guess it’s the opposite of the tendency to obsess about everything I ever did wrong.
-(For example – reliving that humiliating interview 43 years ago, or that meeting I mishandled in 1995, or a hundred others.)
+(For example, reliving that humiliating interview 43 years ago, or that meeting I mishandled in 1995, or a hundred others.)

 Whether I’m trying to forget or can’t stop reliving those long-gone episodes, the effect is the same.
 The emotional intensity and pain survive as parts of my do-it-to-yourself depression kit.
 These days the periods I want most to forget were the ones when I was living, or rather buried, most deeply in depression.

 Avoiding the Past

 I tell myself there’s no point ruminating about a past I can’t change.
 Bad things happened, but it’s over, let’s move on, etc. That can be good advice, but in this case the solution to obsessing about the past by shutting it out of my mind creates its own problems.